 BPA (Bisphenol A) was historically common in hard plastics and can linings.
 Research linked it to hormonal disruption, leading to restrictions in baby products in many countries.

 Phthalates were used to soften plastic, particularly PVC.
+The National Institute of Environmental Health Sciences classifies certain phthalates as endocrine-disrupting chemicals — substances that can interfere with hormonal systems even at low exposure levels.
 The U.S. Consumer Product Safety Commission and international bodies restricted specific phthalates in children’s toys after studies raised concerns about reproductive and developmental effects.

 Now restricted in many countries, these chemicals are still relevant in low-regulation imports or older toys.
 If you’re buying from established brands that comply with ASTM F963 or EN71 standards, exposure risk is minimal.
+What ASTM F963 and EN71 actually test for — including which specific phthalates are restricted and how compliance is verified — helps you read those certification claims accurately.
 If you’re buying from unknown sellers or secondhand sources without verification?
 That’s where caution is warranted.

 Flame Retardants and Heavy Metals